QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ![WTF!
 Measures Widget](wtf_widget.png)

 The second screenshot shows that WTF! issues are added to regular SonarQube issues count.
-Note that in this case, as the WTF rule is the only one that has been activated the debt is equal to the one reported on previous screenshot.
+In this example the only activated rule is the WTF! one.
+Therefore, the technical debt is equal to the one reported on previous screenshot.
+If we hadn't activated the rule (see _installation_ section) the plugin wouldn't had contributed to the debt.

 ![WTF!
 Measures Widget](wtf_issues.png)